riobard/bash-powerline/README.md

 ## Features

-* Git branch status: display symbols when current branch is changed, and when the current branch is ahead/behind of remote.
+* Git branch status: display "+" symbol when current branch is changed, and "⇡" symbol when the current branch is ahead of remote.
 * Platform-dependent prompt symbol (see screenshots).
 * Color code for the previously failed command.
 * Fast execution (no noticable delay).